Approximate Majority With Catalytic Inputs: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 We have shown that third-state dynamics can be used to solve approximate majority with high probability in $O(n \log n)$ steps up to leak rate $\beta = O(\sqrt{n \log n}/n)$, both in the standard population protocol model as well as the CI model when $m=\Theta(n)$.
-However, we have not addressed in this work the issue of long-term convergence.
-For example, by the end of Phase 2 of the $\dbamc$ protocol, we have shown that the population reaches a state with high probability where the fraction of the population in the majority state is at least $1-\max\{O(\log N/N), O(\beta N)\}$.
-This was shown by proving that the probability of the progress measure $\yhat=y+\frac{b}{2}$ increasing is bounded below a threshold value, but we know this probability is still positive (though very small).
-Therefore, over an infinite sequence of interactions, the protocol will eventually diverge from a low sample-error configuration.
-Characterizing the sample error of the protocol more precisely over time is thus left as an open problem.

-Moreover, while our lower bound results over the CI model from Section~\ref{sec:ci-model-lb} indicate a strong separation between the CI and original population models, it remains open what fast protocols (or further lower bounds) for other predicates (similar to approximate majority) exist in this CI model.
+While we showed a separation between the CI and original population models, it remains an open question what other problems (similar to approximate majority) can be computed quickly in the CI model.
+Additionally, identifying which families of protocols are naturally robust to leak events in the original population model (similar to third-state dynamics) also remains an open question.

-\paragraph{Acknowledgements} \ The authors would like to thank Anne Condon, Monir Hajiaghayi, David Kirkpatrick, and J{\'a}n Ma{\v{n}}uch for a helpful discussion regarding the analysis of the $\dbam$ protocol.
+\paragraph*{Acknowledgements} The authors would like to thank Anne Condon, Monir Hajiaghayi, David Kirkpatrick, and J{\'a}n Ma{\v{n}}uch for a helpful discussion regarding the analysis of the $\dbam$ protocol.
+The authors are also grateful for a discussion with Francesco d’Amore, Andrea Clementi, and Emanuele Natale, who pointed out the connection between catalytic agents in population protocols and stubborn agents in other types of multi-agent systems.
+We also thank the anonymous reviewers for their helpful feedback.